kuroni/bongocat-osu/README.md

 * Windows
 * Linux (tested with Arch Linux 4.18.9 with Wine 3.16)

+_Notice_: If you're using Wine on Linux, make sure that osu! and this application run in the same `WINEPREFIX`.

 ## Todo
 * Support other modes.
 * Optimize further for consistency and speed.